-Next we compare the climatology for the North American region from the manually labeled data-set with the climatology of network generated fronts.
+Next, we compare the climatology for the North American region from the manually labeled data-set with the climatology of network generated fronts.
 The manual labels indicate the onset of the storm track with enhanced frontal frequencies just off the North American East Coast and secondary peaks in frontal frequencies in the lee of the Rocky Mountains and along the West Coast (Fig. 7 d).
 The climatology of network generated fronts captures all three maxima in the frontal frequency in roughly the same location (Fig. 7 a).
 However, frontal frequency in the lee of the Rocky mountains and along the West Coast are more pronounced in the network generated climatology.
 We are under the impression that the network tends to assign labeled warm fronts as stationary and vice versa.
 These shifts may explain the different frontal frequency.

-Finally, we compare the global climatology of network generated front labels to those generated by baseline automatic front detection algorithm (compare Fig. 7 a and b).
+Finally, we compare the global climatology of network generated front labels to those generated by baseline automatic front detection the baseline algorithm (compare Fig. 7 a and b).
 The striking first difference between the two climatologies is the much larger spatial extend of regions with high frontal frequency in the second data-set.
 This is evident both in the storm track regions on both hemispheres but also the subtropical regions.
-In the subtropics regions of large gradients in equivalent potential temperature exist and these are picked up by the automatic front detection algorithm.
+In the subtropics regions of large gradients in equivalent potential temperature exist and these are picked up by the automatic front detection baseline algorithm.
 However, their structure and origin differs from fronts in the extratropics.
-It appears that the network is able to detect this difference in the structure, while focusing solely on equivalent potential temperature and frontal propagation speed is not enough information to find these structures.
-In absence of any manual data-set that can serve as ground truth it is difficult to judge the physical meaningfulness of the climatological patterns emerging from either algorithm.
-And indeed in the case of the subtropics may strongly depend on the purpose and definition of what is considered a frontal structure.
-In the storm track regions on both hemispheres both data-sets show consistently enhanced frontal frequencies over similar geographical regions.
+It appears that the network is able to detect this difference in the structure, while focusing solely on equivalent potential temperature and frontal propagation speed is not enough information to find differentiate these structures.

+In absence of any manual data-set that can serve as ground truth it is difficult to judge the physical meaningfulness of the climatological patterns emerging from either algorithm .
+And and indeed in the case of the subtropics may strongly depend on the purpose and definition of what is considered a frontal structure.
+In the storm track regions on both hemispheres both data-sets show consistently enhanced frontal frequencies over similar geographical geographic regions.
 They only differ in the zonal extend of the regions with enhanced activity and the absolute values of frontal frequencies.
 In the only region, where we have an independent, manually generated data-set often considered as the "ground truth", the climatology of network generated fronts is in closer agreement with the former than the climatology from the baseline automatic front detection algorithm.
 For the southern hemisphere or the North Pacific we currently do not have any such data-set available.

-The second striking difference is the high frontal frequency along orographic barriers in the climatology from the baseline automatic front detection algorithm, i.e. along the Andes, Greenland, Himalava and Antarctic coast line.
-These maxima in frontal activity are largely absent from the climatology of network generated fronts consistent with the manually labeled data-sets.
-It appears that the network correctly discriminates between temperature and humidity gradients arising only because of the presence of significant topography from those caused by dynamically generated air mass boundaries.
-In contrast, focusing solely on the advection speeds in regions of large equivalent potential temperature gradients seem not to suffice.
-Overall, the global picture emerging from the extrapolation of the network trained on the North American, North Atlantic and European domain performs well also on a global scale and correctly identifies regions of high frontal activity expected from previous investigations and the known general circulation patterns.
-While physically plausible, this is of course no vigorous evaluation of the performance of the extrapolation to different regions of the globe.
-Future work should investigate this aspect in a more quantitative manner with manually labeled data-sets from other parts of the globe.
-Overall, the investigation of the front climatology agrees well with physically expected patterns and climatologies from manually generated frontal data-sets.
-This lends additional physical credibility to the network generated frontal labels.
-A physically plausible global climatological pattern further suggests that the learned frontal identification can be extrapolated from the training region.
-We found that for this it is necessary to include data from two sufficiently different geographic regions, i.e. North America and North Atlantic / Europe, as well as to augment the data-set by including also zonally mirrored examples of the frontal cases (not shown).
-The latter was found to be particular important for a good performance in the southern hemisphere.
-This is also visible in the video supplement, where the general shape, composition and motion of fronts detected in the southern hemisphere appears plausible.
-At first the qualitatively good results on the southern hemisphere appear to contradict our claim in the previous section, that training on a single region is insufficient of extrapolation onto other regions.
-However, we believe that this is due to the fact that this region is mostly covered by sea.
-As a result there is far less orographic influence in the southern regions.
-As such the simple mirroring of data from the North Atlantic may be sufficient enough to learn a seemingly good model for the sea covered regions of the southern hemisphere.
-Nonetheless this is only a qualitative observation, that needs to be explicitly evaluated, if appropriate data is available.
+The second striking difference is the high frontal frequency along orographic barriers in the climatology from the baseline automatic front detection algorithm, i.e. along the Andes, Greenland, Himalaya and Antarctic coast line.
+These maxima in frontal activity are largely absent from the climatology of network generated fronts consistent with the manually labeled datasets.
+It appears that the network correctly discriminates between temperature and humidity gradients arising only because of the presence of significant topography from and those caused by dynamically generated air mass boundaries.
+In contrast, focusing solely on the advection speeds in regions of large equivalent potential temperature gradients seem seems not to suffice.

 Table 7.
 Extent of the regions used during comparison of climatologies.
-These regions correspond to the output regions used during training, limited to $[35^{\circ}N, 60^{\circ}N]$ .
+These regions correspond to the output regions used during training \neg limited to $[35^{\circ}N, 60^{\circ}N]$.